DecisionsDev/odm-container-samples/decisioncenter/guicustomization/README-KUBERNETES.md

 Click the **Decision Artifacts** tab.
 Expand the **computation** package of the **Loan Validation Scoring** project.
 Edit the rule **neverBankruptcy** (accept any default settings if prompted).

-Click the button **My Info**.
+Click the **My Info** icon in the toolbar.
 A dialog displays information on the rule.

 Close the dialog and cancel the editing session to go back to the **Decision Artifacts** tab.